simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 - If an amount value begins with a double minus sign, those will cancel out and be removed.

-If the currency/commodity symbol is provided as a separate CSV field, assign it to the `currency` pseudo field; the symbol will be prepended to the amount
+If the currency/commodity symbol is provided as a separate CSV field, assign it to the `currency` pseudo field (applicable to the whole transaction) or `currencyN` (applicable to Nth posting only); the symbol will be prepended to the amount
 (TODO: <s>when there is an amount</s>).
-Or, you can use an `amount` [field assignment](#field-assignment) for more control, eg:
+Or, you can use an `amountN` [field assignment](#field-assignment) for more control, eg:
 ```
-fields date,description,currency,amount
+fields date,description,currency,amount_
-amount %amount %currency
+amount1 %amount_ %currency
 ```

 ## CSV balance assertions/assignments